chuckyee/zuri/docs/index.rst

    ci_lower, ci_upper = f1.interval(confidence=0.95)

-Comparing whether my new model is better than the old:
+Probability that the new model is better than the old:

 .. code-block:: python